hargoniX/yanp/README.md

 }
 ```
 It is very important that the \r\n is included in the sentence as the library depends on this for a few slice operations as of now.

+As of now the GNS sentence requires the alloc feature to be selected.